jobweek/CurveArray/README.md

 If you extruded the resulting curve and turned on the meshes' vertex normals display (blue bars), you will see that at the point of the strongest bend, the curve is not extruded along the normal.
 It's not a bug, it's the way curves work in Blender.
 In fact, in this case, there is no curve that matches the vertex norals completely, and the result we have is the closest one.
-Nevertheless, if you need extreme precision, I suggest you look at the Split Curve operator.
+Nevertheless, if you need good precision in terms of normals, I suggest you look at the Split Curve operator.

 ### Split Curve operator